 3. Eczema Or Psoriasis

 Psoriasis on the genitals looks very different from the way it presents itself on other parts of the body.
 If you have patches of psoriasis on the rest of your body, it will look red and scaly.
 However, genital psoriasis presents as red patches, with no scales.
-They are found at
+They are found at the tip of the penis and the shaft and look shiny.
+Genital psoriasis can affect people of any age, including babies.

 If you have an allergy, then its symptoms could manifest on your penis as well.
 Nut allergies, plant allergies and even seafood allergies could cause itching and swelling on your penis.
 Apart from being itchy, these symptoms can also be quite painful for men.
 If you know the exact cause behind your allergy, then the best approach is to avoid it completely.
 You can also go to an allergy doctor to help pinpoint the exact substance you’re allergic to.